-1) Constructed Riffle: more expensive solution, potential risk to infrastructure and a naturalized solution to a concrete dam is unnecessary. -Pool and Chute option was preferred by Licicle Peshastin Irrigation District_IPID.
+1) Constructed Riffle: more expensive solution, potential risk to infrastructure and a naturalized solution to a concrete dam is unnecessary.
+Pool and Chute option was preferred by IPID.

-Irrigation Diversion Dam design ideas were drawn from USBR's-Reclamation's Icicle Irrigation District Screen Replacment and Barrier Removal-Appraisal Report (April 2007).
+Irrigation Diversion Dam design ideas were drawn from Reclamation's Icicle Irrigation District Screen Replacment and Barrier Removal-Appraisal Report (April 2007).

-H.J.
-Describe your experience managing this type of project.
+J. Describe your experience managing this type of project.

-Trout Unlimited TU-WWP has experience managing complex irrigation and habitat projects, demonstrated in completed projects as well as those that are ongoing.
+TU-WWP has experience managing complex irrigation and habitat projects, demonstrated in completed projects as well as those that are ongoing.
 Examples include the Pioneer Canal pumpback system from the Columbia River and Ninemile Creek's POD change and habitat improvements.
-In addition, TUTU-WWP has immense experience in obtaining required permits.
+In addition, TU-WWP has immense experience in obtaining required permits.

-I.-Jason Hatch, Project Manager, will be the lead for this project implementation.
-He has experience managing multi-stakeholder and funder projects and has developed the Licide Boulder Field Passage Assessment and Licide Boulder Field Design Paroject in close coordination with the Licide Peshastin Irrigation-District_PID and key agencies.
+Jason Hatch, Project Manager, will be the lead for this project implementation.
+He has experience managing multi-stakeholder and funder projects and has developed the Icicle Creek Boulder Field Passage Assessment and Icicle Boulder Field Design Project in close coordination with the IPID and key agencies.

-J.K.
-Explain how the project's cost estimates were determined.
+K. Explain how the project's cost estimates were determined.